I’ve Faced Many Job Rejections. What do I do?

 It has opened up a whole new world of freelancing job opportunities in a large variety of fields.
 The fields being marketing, law, administration, engineering, accounting, and so much more.
 There's something for everyone.

-After working on a couple of freelance projects, you can add all the newly-gained diverse experience to your CV, which will help you score a much better chance of a permanent position at a firm.
+After working on a couple of freelance projects, you can add all the newly-gained diverse experience to your resume, which will help you score a much better chance of a permanent position at a firm.
 Some of the best sites to get you started are: